RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/performance/size.rst

 If making some changes that affect binary size, it's possible to use an ESP-IDF tool to break down the exact differences in size.

-This operation isn't part of ``idf.py``, it's necessary to run the `esp_idf_size <https://github.com/espressif/esp-idf-size>`_ Python tool directly.
+This operation isn't part of ``idf.py``, it's necessary to run the ``idf-size.py`` Python tool directly.

 To do so, first locate the linker map file in the build directory.
 It will have the name ``PROJECTNAME.map``.
-The ``esp_idf_size`` tool performs its analysis based on the output of the linker map file.
+The ``idf-size.py`` tool performs its analysis based on the output of the linker map file.

 To compare with another binary, you will also need its corresponding ``.map`` file saved from the build directory.